MANICHANDRA900/firstrepo/README.md

 # firstrepo
-creating aa new repository as part of lab1 for web applications
+creating a new repository as part of lab1 for web applications
+## Manichandra Kuntala
+Adress:603 E,7th street,#03,**Maryville MO**,64468